I told her I thought she was courageous to have built her own company with her partners.

 Specialized in tailor-made experiences, she asked us what we wanted to do. « Anything but historical sites.
-We want to see the Athens of today, and we love street art! », we said.
+We want to see the modern Athens, and we love street art! », we said.

-We were in good hands to discover the city like locals.
+We were in good hands to discover the city like locals with Athens Insiders.

-With its piles of colourful chairs, antiques and bizarre wicker motorcycles, Monastiraki’s flea market was lively.
-People didn’t seem to mind the rainy day and walked around with a fast pace.
-It was a good starting point for our walk around Athens’ neighbourhoods.
+With its piles of colourful chairs, antiques and bizarre wicker motorcycles, Monastiraki flea market was lively.
+People didn’t seem to mind the rainy day and walked around at a fast pace.
+It was a good starting point for our walking tour around Athens’ neighbourhoods.

-There’s something going on with street arts in Athens right now, and it is basically impossible not to notice the amount of graffitis.
+There’s something going on with street art in Athens right now, and it is basically impossible not to notice the amount of graffitis and murals.

 In The Guardian, the artist Cacao explain the explosion of the street art scene since 2008 : “Partly it was because of this big wave of anger that started in 2008 and just grew and grew,” he said.
 “But also, as the crisis got worse, there were more and more closed shops and empty buildings.
 There were a lot of walls to paint.”